mpascualcme/exam-aug-16-2021/README.md

 ...
 namespace: sock-shop <-- replace all occurences to (yourname)
 ```

 * apply the modified deploy/kubernetes/complete-demo.yaml file.
+* check the status of the services. [take note of the service called *front-end*](https://user-images.githubusercontent.com/87228894/129575405-b1826c76-5f49-4f5a-86df-9f2a8be0c8de.png)
+* it is possible that not all of the microservices are going to run.
+Atleast ensure that [*front-end* is running](https://imgur.com/n5luwkY).
+Bonus 10 points if you can get all services to run.
-* ensure that your application is accesible from http://(public ip):(service port). run `kubectl get service --namespace (yourname)` to check the service port of the microservice called *frontend*
+* ensure that your application is accesible from http://(public ip):(service port). run `kubectl get service --namespace (yourname)` to check the service port of the microservice called *front-end*
+* you should be able to browse the application [like this](https://imgur.com/6kq0bcT)